MK-Ale/2023BCI_decoding_lab/README.md

 ## Part 1: Neurons transmit information using a rate (or frequency) code.

 Recordings from each individual electrode are filtered to remove artefacts caused by the recording hardware, movements, and other unwanted experimental noise, leaving behind candidate neuronal signals.
 Each electrode listens in on the population of neurons, rather than just one single neuron per electrode.
 This kind of data is referred as field potentials.
-From those aggregate signals, individual spikes are detected using spike sorting algorithms that separate waveforms from individual neurons.
-(If you’re interested in learning more, some of these algorithms perform dimensionality reduction, which we will be doing in this lab, and clustering).
 The timing of action potentials can be extracted from the signal, giving a vector of spiking times (t: time) or spiking rates (Hz: amount of spikes / 1 second) that can be matched to the direction of motion the animal was making at that time.

 We will be working with spiking rates from 143 neurons in the motor cortex on both hemispheres over 158 trials.
 At the start of each trial, the macaque is presented with a visual cue to move its arm from a center starting position, in a certain direction on a circle in front of it, dictated by the direction of the cue, and is rewarded for completing the movement.
 Each trial contains only one movement of the macaque’s arm, captured with position sensors.
 There are a total of 8 different reaching directions, each separated from one another by 45 degrees.